thummar/GraphQL-BootCamp-iOS/README.md

-# GraphQL-BootCamp-iOS
+# graphQL-bootCamp-iOS
-This project aims to provide an interactive platform for developers to learn and master GraphQL through practical application development.
+The GraphQL BootCamp iOS app is designed to provide an interactive and comprehensive learning experience for developers looking to learning GraphQL.
+With a user-friendly interface, the app offers a variety of resources, including tutorials, hands-on exercises, and real-world projects.
+Users can explore key concepts, such as queries, mutations, and subscriptions, while implementing best practices for building scalable and efficient GraphQL APIs.